coze-dev/coze-js/examples/coze-js-web/README.md

 1. Clone the repository
 2. Install dependencies: `rush update`
+3. Build the project: `rush build`
-3. Start the development server: `npm start`
+4. Start the development server: `npm start`
-4. Open the browser and navigate to `http://localhost:3000`
+5. Open the browser and navigate to `http://localhost:3000`